 - The MARCO POLO APP has been my most used app recently.
 It’s like snapchat for adults — video chatting back and forth, and watching on your own time.
 The only difference is that the videos don’t disappear.
 I talk to my friends, my parents, and my siblings on this app many times per day.

 - PLAY GAMES OVER FACETIME.
 My 10 year old has been playing battleship over facetime with his best friend, my boys play Taboo and Scattergories with my parents almost every night on our Facebook Portal, and my boys do drawing challenges and play House of Fire with their cousins.
 Get creative with the ways you’re communicating and connecting — playing games is a great way to do this!

-In most areas, we’re still allowed to go outside on the street, or in our yards if we have them.
 These are a few simple activities you can do with your kids outside.

 Try these activities with kids in your outdoor space

 - PLANT SEEDS in cups for herbs or flowers